fanout/reconnecting-eventsource/README.md

 ## So this thing reconnects forever.
 How do I make it stop?

 The client has to explicitly stop by calling `es.close()`.
 If you want to control this from the server, have the server send some kind of close instruction for the client to act on.

+## Compatibility

+Browsers
+* Chrome / Chrome Android 71 and newer
+* Edge 79 and newer
+* Safari 12.2 and newer
+* Firefox / Firefox Android 65 and newer
+* Firefox Android 65 or newer
+* Opera 58 and newer
+* Opera Android 50 and newer

+Server
+* Node.js 12.0 and newer
+* Deno 1.38 and newer